hmrc/api-hub-acceptance-tests/README.md

  relevant pages of an application to ZAP.
 So tagging a subset of the journey tests or creating a single ZAP focused journey test is sufficient.

-#### Configuring the browser to proxy via ZAP

-Setting the system property `zap.proxy=true` configures the browser specified in `browser` property to proxy via ZAP.
-This is achieved using [webdriver-factory](https://github.com/hmrc/webdriver-factory#proxying-trafic-via-zap).

 #### Executing a ZAP test

 The shell script `run_zap_tests.sh` is available to execute ZAP tests.
 The script proxies a set of journey tests,